oliver-giersch/hazptr/README.md

 ```
 [dependencies]
-hazptr = "0.1.1"
+hazptr = "0.2.0"
 ```

 ## Minimum Supported Rust Version (MSRV)

-The minimum supported rust version for this crate is 1.36.0.
+The minimum supported Rust version for this crate is 1.36.0.

 ## Comparison with [crossbeam-epoch](https://crates.io/crates/crossbeam-epoch)